FranciscoRVPinheiro/Spotify-YTMusic-Script/README.md

-This script transfers songs from a Spotify playlist to a YouTube playlist.
+This script transfers songs from a public Spotify playlist to your YouTube playlist.
 Here's a step-by-step explanation of what each part does:

+You'll need a Spotify developer account & api key: https://developer.spotify.com/documentation/web-api

+You'll also need a access to Youtube's api: https://developers.google.com/youtube/v3/getting-started

+For Youtube, you need an api key and a oauth2.0 client json, which you'll name oauth.json and paste in the root of this project.

 1. **Imports**: The script imports necessary modules and functions, including time for delays and various functions from